Discovery

 - Discovery's collection is recorded as National Air and Space Museum[11].

-- Discovery's part of is recorded as space mission[16].
+- Discovery is part of space mission[13].

 - Discovery's Commons category is recorded as Space Shuttle Discovery[15].